cagsurgunu/folderdown.py/README.md

 # folderdown.py
-Folder down as using python ftplib
+Folder down as using python ftplib.
+Folder down library provides downloading a tree of folder with all off files.
+#USAGE